 and accessing your application locally.

-If you’re not using Docker Compose, or if you have more specific requirements, Mutagen also offers a more generic project mechanism that allows you to automate the creation and termination of synchronization and forwarding sessions.
+If you’re not using Docker Desktop or Compose, or if you have more specific requirements, Mutagen also offers a more generic project mechanism that allows you to automate the creation and termination of synchronization and forwarding sessions.